sukriti-8/AI-FootPrint/README.md

 - 📊 Estimated impact level
 - 📈 Previous calculation history

-The project focuses on turning an abstract concept — the environmental cost of AI usage — into simple metrics that users can understand.
+The project turns an abstract concept — the environmental cost of AI usage — into simple and understandable metrics.

 ---

-## Why I Built This
+## Problem Statement

+The increasing use of Generative AI involves computational resources that consume energy and contribute to environmental impact.

+However, users often have little awareness of how their everyday AI usage can translate into resource consumption.

-Generative AI is becoming part of everyday digital activity, but users rarely have a simple way to understand the resource impact associated with that usage.
+AI Footprint aims to provide a simple and accessible way for users to estimate the potential environmental impact associated with their AI activity.

-AI Footprint was built as a **Semester 2 project** to explore how a web application can translate user activity into understandable environmental estimates.

 ---

+## Objective

+The main objectives of AI Footprint are:

+- Allow users to enter their daily AI activity.
+- Estimate energy consumption from text and image prompts.
+- Calculate estimated carbon emissions.
+- Calculate estimated water usage.
+- Provide an easy-to-understand impact analysis.
+- Maintain a history of previous calculations.
+- Provide a local user profile and dashboard.
+- Present environmental metrics through a simple and user-friendly interface.

+---

 ##  Key Features

-### ⚡ AI Usage Calculator
+### ⚡ AI Footprint Calculator

-Users can enter their daily number of text and image prompts to calculate an estimated footprint.
+Users can enter their daily number of text and image prompts to calculate their estimated environmental footprint.

 ### 🌱 Environmental Metrics

 The application estimates:

 - Energy consumption